w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

-Extensions inject an `injectedWeb3` attribute with a specific datastructure in the [`window` object](https://developer.mozilla.org/en-US/docs/Web/API/Window).
-Dapps can then interspect that attribute, search for the desired extension and then interact with the extension by calling the defined functions.
+Extensions inject an `injectedWeb3` attribute with a specific datastructure in the [`window` object](https://developer.mozilla.org/en-US/docs/Web/API/Window). apps can then interspect that attribute, search for the desired extension and then interact with the extension by calling the defined functions.
 Implementers of extension can decide for themselves on how the functions are implemented, as long as the standardized structures are defined correctly.